 Asparagus and Leek Quiche

 I've changed up my food shopping method as of late.
 Instead of one big trip every week - I go every couple of days and pick up the things I need for the immediate future.
 I actually enjoy food shopping and I have noticed this cuts down in a big way on wasting food.
 Plus it gives me the freedom to decide what we're having for dinner from day to day, instead of planning out the whole menu for the week in one fell swoop.
+It's also more enjoyable to go food shopping, for me at least, when you're not picking up a huge cart of items (especially when it comes to my least favorite part of food shopping, unpacking and putting away all of the food!)
+For instance yesterday I popped into Stop and Shop and picked up one grocery bag full of items - the fixings for

 This quiche is a great Saturday late morning breakfast - but would also be darling at a brunch or even a light supper served with a salad.